jheyman/blog/pages/BlueKey/index.md

 **Note**: I used `jstest-gtk` on Linux to check the controller was working fine, before hacking it.

-Choosing this controller also meant replacing the rotary knob logic in the code with a simpler handling of the controller buttons state.
+Choosing this controller also meant replacing the rotary knob logic in the code with a simpler handling of the controller buttons state, so I updated the code to use discrete buttons to navigate the user interface.

 ### Full 3.3V setup